 And they might not get their dream job or into their dream college.

 This would be much easier on your child if they were allowed to fail independently when they were younger.

 Encourage them to try new things, and help them see opportunities when they don’t succeed.

 Praise your child for their efforts and remind them that they are in control of the effort they put into things.

 Teach them to do their best and accept the outcomes.

 Helping your child be more independent will benefit both of you

-Good luck!
-If you have any other tips on how to teach your children to be independent let us know in the comment section below!
+If you have any other tips on teaching your children to be independent, let us know in the comment section below!